aiurovet/xnx/README.md

      "expand-content" flag is still required to be set to true.

 2.4.
 For the sake of source code portability, the environment variables are
-     required to be specified strictly in UNIX/Linux/macOS format:
+     required to be specified strictly in POSIX format:
      \$ABC_123_DEF4 or \${ABC_123_DEF4} (under Windows though, environment variables will be considered case-insensitive).
 You can escape expansion by doubling the dollar sign: \$\$ABC.